Royal baby: Duchess of Cambridge's due date announced

 The duchess was affected by the same condition during her two previous pregnancies.

-The newest addition to the royal family will be William and Kate's third child, a brother or sister for Prince George, aged four, and Princess Charlotte, two.
+The newest addition to the royal family will be William and Kate's third child, a brother or sister for Prince George, 4, and Princess Charlotte, 2.

-The baby will become fifth in line to the throne, behind big sister Charlotte, bumping William's brother Prince Harry further down the line of succession.
+The baby will become fifth in line to the throne, behind big sister Charlotte, bumping William's brother Prince Harry farther down the line of succession.

 A change in the law after William and Kate were married in 2011 gave women the same rights of accession to the throne as men.